Lorentzian Gromov-Hausdorff theory and finiteness results: Introduction and statement of the main results

 \section{Introduction and statement of the main results}

-Considering the tremendous success of Gromov's theory of metric spaces in Riemannian geometry, it appears worthwhile to look for a Lorentzian version of this concept, and more so as it is very desirable --- e.g. in the context of non-perturbative Quantum Gravity --- to find more appropriate covariant ways to topologize spaces of Lorentzian metrics and their moduli spaces.
-A central object in Gromov's theory is the set $M_r(s ,D)$ of all {\em $(r,s,D)$-Alexandrov metrics} (for $(r ,s,D) \in \R^3 $), which are locally compact complete (thus geodesic) length spaces with Hausdorff dimension $r$, curvature $ \geq k$ and diameter $\leq D $.
-Gromov showed the compactness of $M(\leq r, s,D ):= \bigcup_{u \leq r} M(u, s, D)$ in the Gromov-Hausdorff metric (whose definition actually goes back to Edwards \cite{Edwards}).
-Then Perelman's stability theorem (cf \cite{Kapovitch}) in $M(r,s, D)$ entails a famous finiteness result.
+Considering the tremendous success of Gromov's theory of metric spaces in Riemannian geometry \cite{mB}[Sec.14.6], it appears worthwhile to look for a Lorentzian version of this concept, more so as it is desirable --- e.g. in the context of non-perturbative Quantum Gravity --- to find good covariant ways to topologize spaces of Lorentzian metrics and their moduli spaces.
+A central object in Gromov's theory is the set $M(r,s ,D)$ of all {\em $(r,s,D)$-Alexandrov metrics} (for $(r ,s,D) \in \R^3 $), which are locally compact complete (thus geodesic) length spaces with Hausdorff dimension $r$, curvature $ \geq s$ and diameter $\leq D $.
+The set $M(\leq r, s,D ):= \bigcup_{u \leq r} M(u, s, D)$, if equipped with the Gromov-Hausdorff metric (defined first by Edwards \cite{Edwards}, for historical details see \cite{aT}), has been shown to be compact by Gromov \cite{mG}.
+Then Perelman's stability theorem (cf \cite{Kapovitch}) (stating that each converging sequence in $M(r,s, D)$ is eventually in one homeomorphism class) implies the finiteness result of \cite{GPW}.

-As on Minkowski space $\R^{1,n}$ there is no metric compatible with the topology and covariant w.r.t. the Poincar\'e group (\cite{Invitation}) (essentially because the orbit of every point in $\partial J^+(p)$ under a group of boosts accumulates at $p$), there is no injective functor $N$ from globally hyperbolic (g.h.) spacetimes to metric spaces with $\mathcal{F} = \mathcal {F } \ci N $ for the forgetful functor $\mathcal{F}$ to topological spaces, so we restrict our categories: For $n \in \N$, let $C^-_n$ be the category of $n$-dimensional {\em Cauchy slabs}, i.e. ${\rm Obj} (C_n^-)$ consists of the g.h. $-$-dimensional temporally compact $C^2$ manifolds-with-boundary whose boundary are two disjoint smooth spacelike Cauchy surfaces, the morphisms being isometric, oriented, time-oriented diffeomorphisms\footnote{It would be desirable to extend the category to a larger category $\tilde{C^-}$ by adding the causally convex isometric embeddings, but there is no functor $\tilde{C^-} \rightarrow M$ commuting with $\mathcal{F}$, with the same proof as in \cite{Invitation}.}, and the category $C_n^+$ is the one of complete connected $n$-dimensional $C^2$ Riemannian manifolds-with-boundary and isometries (those preserve the boundaries).
+As on Minkowski space $\R^{1,n}$ there is no metric compatible with the topology and covariant w.r.t. the Poincar\'e group (\cite{Invitation}, p.6, Item 3) (essentially because the orbit of every point in $\partial J^+(p)$ under a group of boosts accumulates at $p$), there is no injective functor $N$ from globally hyperbolic (g.h.) spacetimes to metric spaces preserving the topology, i.e., with $\mathcal{F} = \mathcal {F } \ci N $ for the forgetful functor $\mathcal{F}$ to topological spaces, so we restrict our categories: For $n \in \N$, let $C^-_n$ be the category of $n$-dimensional {\em Cauchy slabs}, i.e. ${\rm Obj} (C_n^-)$ consists of the g.h. $n$-dimensional manifolds-with-boundary $X$ whose boundary are two disjoint smooth spacelike Cauchy surfaces, the morphisms being isometric, oriented, time-oriented diffeomorphisms, and the category $C_n^+$ is the one of complete connected $n$-dimensional $C^2$ oriented Riemannian manifolds-with-boundary and isometries (those preserve the boundaries).
+To set up geometric bounds, we now define four real functions on the set of objects $(X,G)$ of $C_n^+ \cup C_n^-$ (so $G$ is of unspecified signature):